If by bathing daily God could be realized

 Levenson, Lester (1993). keys-to-the-ultimate-freedom: Thoughts and Talks on Personal Transformation.
 Phoenix, Arizona: Sedona Institute. (http://www.freespiritualebooks.com/keys-to-the-ultimate-freedom.html)

 Suzuki, Daisetz Teitaro (1953).
 Essays in Zen Buddhism (Second Series).
 London: Rider and Company.

 Suzuki, D. T. (1998).
 Studies in the Lankavatara Sutra.
 New Delhi: Munshiram Manoharlal Publishers (originally published in 1929).

 Suzuki, Daisetz Teitaro (1932).
 The-Lankavatara-Sutra: A Mahayana Text.
 Translated for the first time from the original Sanskrit. (http://lirs.ru/do/lanka_eng/lanka-nondiacritical.htm)

 Paramhansa Yogananda (1946).
 Autobiography of a Yogi.
-NY, The Philosophical Library.
+New York: The Philosophical Library.